Segment the imagery

 You can enable navigation tools while the Polygon tool is active by holding down the C key.

 - On the northernmost roof in the cul-de-sac, draw a polygon.
+(Double-click to finish the drawing.)
 Make sure the polygon covers only pixels that comprise the roof.

 A row is added to the wizard for your new training sample.

 When creating training samples, you want to cover a high number of pixels for each land-use type.
 For now, you'll create more training samples to represent the roofs of the houses.

 - Draw more rectangles on some of the nearby houses.